 INDIVIDUALS AND FAMILIES

 Body donation for video education is an option for patients and families.
-The extent of video recorded dissection can be limited, focused and specific; or more extensive, depending on the wishes of the donor/legal next of kin.
+The extent of video-recorded dissection can be limited or more extensive, depending on the wishes of the donor/legal next of kin.

 Please contact us to discuss your wishes.
 Contact must be initiated by the donor or, if deceased, by the legal next of kin or power or attorney for health care.
 Donor-initiated consent must be approved by the legal next of kin or power of attorney for health care at the time of death.
 Please discuss your wishes with your family.

 Complete a video-donation inquiry form* to start the process.